-Option #3 – Migrate to the cloud-hosted version of SharePoint
+Option #3 – Migrate to the Microsoft cloud-hosted version of SharePoint

-Since both of these options are an administrative burden, most organizations today are instead migrating their on-premises SharePoint over to the web-based version that is hosted by Microsoft.
-Beside the fact that this can be an enormous job, if you do this, then you are also moving your company confidential files outside of your firewall on to the server of a third-party.
+Since both of these options are an administrative burden, most organizations today are instead migrating their self-hosted SharePoint over to the web-based version that is hosted by Microsoft.
+Besides the fact that this can be an enormous job, if you do this, then you are also moving your company’s confidential files outside of your firewall onto the server of a third party.
 From a privacy perspective, this is a non-starter.

-What About Remote Access and Collaboration of On-Premises SharePoint
+What About Remote Access and Sharing of Self-Hosted SharePoint

-How to Share On-Premises SharePoint Using FileFlex Enterprise
+How to Share Self-Hosted SharePoint Using FileFlex Enterprise

 FileFlex Enterprise addresses all 3 options

-Until now, all options on the table to enable remote access and collaboration of on-premises SharePoint and sharing with external users have resulted in increased administrative burden, pain and/or maintenance headaches.
+Until now, all options on the table to enable remote access of self-hosted SharePoint and sharing with external users have resulted in increased administrative burden, pain, and/or maintenance headaches.
 FileFlex Enterprise fixes that.

-FileFlex Enterprise adds cloud functionality to your existing on-premises SharePoint
+FileFlex Enterprise adds remote access and sharing capability to your existing self-hosted SharePoint

-FileFlex Enterprise is the answer to your on-premises SharePoint dilemma.
-It allows you to remotely access, share and collaborate on-premises SharePoint over the internet.
-And it does so with a very secure, simple, easy-to-use experience without compromising security and without moving your confidential SharePoint files to a third-party.
-Your users can now access, share and collaborate on-premises SharePoint from all of their devices – tablets, smart phones and secondary PCs – from anywhere without using a VPN.
+FileFlex Enterprise is the answer to your self-hosted SharePoint dilemma.
+It allows you to remotely access and share self-hosted SharePoint over the internet.
+And it does so with a very secure, simple, easy-to-use experience without compromising security and without moving your confidential SharePoint files to a third party.
+Your users can now access and share self-hosted SharePoint from all of their devices – tablets, smartphones, and secondary PCs – from anywhere without using a VPN.
 Sharing files securely with non-SharePoint users without using the cloud has never been easier.

-FileFlex Enterprise integrates cloud-based SharePoint with all organization storage
+FileFlex Enterprise integrates SharePoint with all organization storage

-Not only does FileFlex Enterprise provide remote access, sharing and collaboration of cloud-based SharePoint, it does this from a ‘single-pane-of-glass’ dashboard that includes all organizational storage.
-This provides a consistent user experience that provides remote file management between the SharePoint database and on-premises storage such as servers, direct attached storage (DAS), PCs, file transfer protocol (FTP), network attached storage (NAS), select routers and storage area network (SAN) devices.
-In addition, the FileFlex Enterprise dashboard integrates with Infrastructure-as-a-Service (IaaS) providers such as Amazon S3, Azure and Google Cloud and other company cloud storage such as public, private, EFSS and hybrid cloud storage.
+Not only does FileFlex Enterprise provide remote access and sharing of SharePoint, it does this from a ‘single-pane-of-glass’ dashboard that includes all organizational storage.
+This provides a consistent user experience that provides remote file management between the SharePoint database and on-premises storage such as servers, direct-attached storage (DAS), PCs, file transfer protocol (FTP), network-attached storage (NAS), select routers, and storage area network (SAN) devices.
+In addition, the FileFlex Enterprise dashboard integrates with Infrastructure-as-a-Service (IaaS) providers such as Amazon S3, Azure, and Google Cloud and other company cloud storage such as public, private, EFSS, and hybrid cloud storage.